imagetyperz-api/imagetyperz-api-python3/readme.md

 - v3_action - action parameter to use for v3 recaptcha `- optional`
 - proxy - proxy to use when solving recaptcha, eg. `12.34.56.78:1234` or `12.34.56.78:1234:user:password` `- optional`
 - user_agent - useragent to use when solve recaptcha `- optional`
+- data-s - extra parameter used in solving recaptcha `- optional`

 ``` python
 recaptcha_params = {